raml-org/raml-spec/versions/raml-10/raml-10.md

           application/json:
 ```

-The only overlay between the `collection` resource type and the resource declaration is `description` which is defined in both.
+The only overlap between the `collection` resource type and the resource declaration is `description` which is defined in both.
 In this example, the final version will have the description that has been explicitly defined in the resource.

 Every explicit node will win over the ones that are declared in a resource type or trait.
-The rest get's simple merged.
+The rest is simply merged.
 The final merged result must be:

 ```yaml
 /resource: